 - Assignments: For assignments you are expected to use the late coupon system for any minor absences.
-It is your responsibility to manage your late coupons to ensure you have enough remaining for any unforeseen circumstances and not use them unnecessarily.
-You will be expected to use all of your late coupons before any special considerations are given. - If insufficient late coupons remain or your absence would last longer than 3 days past the due date, you are required to submit documentation in support of your absence to academic counseling of your home faculty.
+It is your responsibility to manage your late coupons to ensure you have enough remained for any unforeseen circumstances and not use them unnecessarily.
+You will be expected to use all your late coupons before any special considerations are given. - If insufficient late coupons remain or your absence would last longer than 3 days past the due date, you are required to submit documentation in support of your absence to academic counseling of your home faculty.
 This documentation must cover the correct range of time before the assignment due date.
 Note that instructors, are unable to view medical documentation, as such it must be sent to academic counseling. - Quizzes: For quizzes you are expected to complete the quiz early and not wait until the last day the quiz is open to complete the quiz.
 This should allow for any minor unforeseen absences.
-For absences of more than a day during the time the quiz is open, you must submit documentation in support of your absence to academic counseling of your home faculty.
-Note that instructors, are unable to view medical documentation, as such it must be sent to academic counseling. - As you are allowed to resubmit each quiz once, technical difficulties will only be considered if they occur on both attempts of the quiz.
-Technical difficulties must have had a significant impact on both attempts, be documented by the student, out of the control of the student taking the quiz, and reported to the course instructor immediately to be eligible for accommodation.
-No consideration will be given if technical issues are reported more than 12 hours after the quiz or no documentation of the technical issue was produced (this is the student's responsibility).

-- The accommodation for an approved guiz absence, is moving the weight of the guiz to the final exam. - Participation: Students are expected to complete the assigned participation activities and MyLab MIS homework each week.
-To allow for unforeseen occurrences, illnesses, and to enable students to study at their own pace, this work will be accepted until April 5th even for past weeks, although the expectation is that you complete the work in the week it is assigned. - No accommodation will be given for missing the April 5th participation deadline as students had the full term to earn participation points.
+Should extenuating circumstances arise, students do not need to request Academic Consideration for the first missed quiz.
+Academic consideration requests will be denied for the first missed quiz.
+Academic Consideration requests may be granted when students miss more than 2 quizzes, quizzes will be reweighted to the final exam. - As you are allowed to resubmit each quiz once, technical difficulties will only be considered if they occur on both attempts of the quiz.
+Technical difficulties must have had a significant impact on both attempts, be documented by the student, out of the control of the student taking the quiz and reported to the course instructor immediately to be eligible for accommodation.
+No consideration will be given if technical issues are reported more than 12 hours after the quiz or no documentation of the technical issue was produced (this is the student's responsibility). - The accommodation for an approved quiz absence, is moving the weight of the quiz to the final exam. - Participation: Students are expected to complete the assigned participation activities and MyLab MIS homework each week.
+To allow for unforeseen occurrences, illnesses, and to enable students to study at their own pace, this work will be accepted until April 5th even for past weeks, although the expectation is that you complete the work in the week it is assigned. - No accommodation will be given for missing the April 4th participation deadline as students had the full term to earn participation points.
 It is the student's responsibility to complete participation activities each week in a timely fashion.
-If you leave one or more participation activities till the end of the course, you are accepting the risk of any unforeseen occurrence impacting your ability to meet the April 5th deadline. - Medical Documentation: For all cases, you are required to submit your documentation as soon as you are able to do so. - For medical documentation you are required to submit a Student Medical Certificate (SMC) signed by a licensed medical practitioner to academic counselling.
-Your professor can not receive any medical documentation, this must be sent to and approved by academic counseling for your home faculty. - For all cases where a consideration request is submitted to academic counseling you must follow up with the course instructor via e-mail within 24 hours of the end of the period covered or sooner.
+If you leave one or more participation activities till the end of the course, you are accepting the risk of any unforeseen occurrence impacting your ability to meet the April 4^{rth} deadline. - Medical Documentation: For all cases, you are required to submit your documentation as soon as you can do so. - For medical documentation you are required to submit a Student Medical Certificate (SMC) signed by a licensed medical practitioner to academic counselling.
+Your professor cannot receive any medical documentation, this must be sent to and approved by academic counseling for your home faculty. - For all cases where a consideration request is submitted to academic counseling you must follow up with the course instructor via e-mail within 24 hours of the end of the period covered or sooner.
 If you fail to do this, no accommodation will be granted.